-The poor and those without bank accounts will hard even more difficulty paying and receiving payments
+The poor and those without bank accounts will have difficulty paying and receiving payments

-Some may find it harder to control spending when they don't see the cash going out
+Some may find it harder to control spending when they don't see physical cash leaving their hands

-Banks may start charging fees to compensate for their negative interest rates
+Banks may start charging fees to compensate for possible negative interest rates